Prof Lindsay Hall

 Specialising in understanding the multi-faceted role of the early life microbiota, with the goal of developing therapies to improve human and animal health.

-I obtained a BSc in Microbiology from the University of Glasgow (1999-2003), then a PhD in Microbiology and Immunology from the University of Cambridge (Wellcome Trust Sanger Institute, 2003-2007), and was a postdoctoral fellow at University College Cork, Ireland (APC Microbiome Institute, 2007-2011).
+I am the Chair of Microbiome Research at the University of Birmingham since 2023.
+I obtained a BSc in Microbiology from the University of Glasgow and a PhD in Microbiology and Immunology from the University of Cambridge (Wellcome Trust Sanger Institute).